-Pasta and cannellini beans, a simple first course from the rural tradition and beyond, today pasta and beans are served in starred restaurants and seem to be a truly appreciated dish.
-This pasta and beans recipe is a quick version but no less good, quick because I use ready-made canned cannellini beans, usually, in the evening I soak the dry ones but when I want to prepare something quickly, I use canned legumes.
+Pasta and cannellini beans is a simple first course from the peasant tradition and beyond.
+Today, pasta and beans are served in starred restaurants and seem to be a truly appreciated dish.
+This version of mine is quick but no less tasty, quick because I use canned cannellini beans already prepared, usually in the evening I soak the dry ones, but when I want to make something quick I use canned legumes.

 - Preparation time: 20 Minutes